Installing and Configuring Apache Zeppelin

 master property set to local[*].
 This means that running a paragraph

-will use a local Spark cluster with as many cores as available.
+uses a local Spark cluster with as many cores as available.

 - Select the edit button and change the master property